MOD-02.0_Project Logo_Color_SMall_imageOnly

 The General Plan will reflect the community’s vision and priorities, and your voice is crucial to produce a Plan that establishes a shared vision for the City’s future.
 When you participate in the process through a workshop discussion, survey, online activity, or comment at a public hearing, your comment will be documented and compiled as part of a summary from that event.
 City staff will look to that input for guidance when drafting components of the General Plan, and we will share that input with decision-makers, like the Planning Commission and City Council, for consideration when we ask for their direction at key milestones.

 The General Plan is being led by staff from the Community and Economic Development Department.
-Edgar Garcia, Housing & Urban Development Supervisor, is serving as the project manager, and can be reached at edgarcia@modestogov.com or at (209) 571-5101.
+Tristan Osborn, Planning Manager, is serving as the project manager, and can be reached at GP-Modesto2050@modestogov.com or at (209) 577-5267.
 The City also selected a multidisciplinary consultant team that is led by PlaceWorks, and supported by Provost & Pritchard Consulting Group, Iteris, Inc., and BAE Urban Economics.

-The General Plan process will be ongoing and take approximately four years to complete.
-The General Plan is expected to be adopted in Fall 2026.
+The General Plan process will be ongoing and take approximately six years to complete.
+The General Plan is expected to be adopted in Spring 2027.
 Check out the project timeline on the Project Components and Schedule page.